 We just went through this a few years ago for those in the country with short attention spans; does Duke Lacrosse ring a bell?
 The circus atmosphere that was exhibited in that case is being repeated as we speak.
 The lives of many were ruined by accusations that ended up as both false and fabricated.
 Are we repeating that mistake now?

 Here is all that we really know at this point: a young man was shot and has died, an older man did the shooting, and the families of both men have been tragically altered forever.
-The vigilante killing of Mr. Zimmerman to earn a $10,000 bounty will not correct this situation.
+The vigilante capture of George Zimmerman to earn a $10,000 bounty will not correct this situation.
 The only correct path is to let authorities investigate the shooting and then charge and convict him if he is guilty of a crime.

 It is shameful for the country to accept the actions that are now occurring and are being spurred on by the media, activist groups, and politicians that do not have a clue as to the facts of the event.
 I do not carry any guilt for the past actions of others, and therefore am not ready to pass judgement just to assuage that guilt; but it appears that many in the country are ready to do just that.